znck/znck.dev/src/blog/articles/2019-shipping-web-components-with-vue/readme.md

 <figcaption>Web component export of the example component using rollup-plugin-vue</figcaption>
 </figure>

-The web component exported by above rollup config is an ES module and it would require webpack bundle in the application.
-However, we can also export browser compatible web component source with rollup.
+The web component exported by the above Rollup config is an ES module, and you have to bundle it in your application.
+However, we can also ship browser compatible web components using Rollup.

 ### Web Component export as UMD package

-The <abbr title="Universal Module Definition">UMD</abbr> output format is directly executable in the browser and we have to make small tweaks to above rollup config to generate a UMD build.
+The <abbr title="Universal Module Definition">UMD</abbr> output format is directly executable in the browser, and we have to make small tweaks to above Rollup config to generate a UMD build.

 <figure data-type="code">